 Sonlight’s Science J course teaches about physics, electromagnetism, and waves.
-It was designed specifically for use in conjunction with Sonlight's History/Literature/Bible course titled History of Science Level J. Both of these 36-week courses can be used for eighth, ninth, or tenth grade.
+It was designed specifically for use in conjunction with Sonlight's history, Bible, and literature course titled History of Science Level J. Both of these 36-week courses can be used for eighth, ninth, or tenth grade.

 Four books that come with History of Science Level J are also used with Science J. Three of those books are Joy Hakim’s The Story of Science series─Aristotle Leads the Way, Newton at the Center, and Einstein Adds a New Dimension.
-Jeanne Bendick’s Archimedes and the Door of Science is used in one lesson.
-Most readings from the Hakim books are scheduled in the History of Science Level J, and Science J relies on students completing those reading assignments along with additional assignments from those books that are found only in Science J. Lab activities in Science J are based on scientific principles discussed in the readings.
+The fourth book, Jeanne Bendick’s Archimedes and the Door of Science, is used in one lesson.
+Most readings from Hakim's books are scheduled in History of Science Level J. Science J assigns additional readings from those books and relies on students to complete all of the reading assignments from both courses.
+Lab activities in Science J are based on scientific principles discussed in the readings from both courses.

 The student pages are mostly related to the lab work.
-Each week’s student lab pages list pages to be read in one of the Hakim books.
+Each week’s student lab pages list the pages to be read in one of the Hakim books.
 Discussion questions for those readings are in the History of Science Level J instructor’s guide rather than in the Science J instructor’s guide.
-Lab materials that will be needed are shown in a box.
-There is a list of items provided in the lab kit and another list of items to gather on your own such as a ruler, a hammer, a cereal bowl, flour, and a timer.
+Two lists tell you what lab materials that will be needed for each activity.
+One list shows the items provided in the lab kit, and the other list has items to gather on your own, such as a ruler, a hammer, a cereal bowl, flour, and a timer.
 A brief overview for the student (which differs from the overview for the teacher) provides some background for the lab activity and usually makes a connection to the assigned reading material.
-Most week’s lessons include additional instructional information under the heading “Deeper into the Scientific Principle.”
-The rest of the week’s student lab pages show step-by-step, illustrated instructions and have lab activity sheets for students to complete.
+Most weeks' lessons include additional instructional information under the heading “Deeper into the Scientific Principle.”
+The rest of each week’s student lab pages show step-by-step, illustrated instructions and have activity pages for students to complete.
 Some math is required as is appropriate for these grade levels.

 This integrated approach using History of Science Level J with Science J helps students make connections between history, science, and faith—more of a unit study approach than we generally find in other courses for eighth through tenth grades.
 I expect most students will retain information better when they learn about the relationships between topics in the different subject areas.